Course Introduction

 Final Examination

-The final examination in the Third Edition of the PatentX course will be administered between April 20 and April 24, 2024.
+The final examination in the Fourth Edition of the PatentX course will be administered between December 6 and December 10, 2024.
 All students who, in the judgment of their trainers, have actively participated in 10 of the 12 weekly seminars are eligible to take the exam.
 The logistics are described below.

 - Grading: Each examination will be graded, using a numerical scale, by a WIPO trainer who did not teach the group in which the student was enrolled.
 The student’s trainer will then have an opportunity to adjust the grade (upward but not downward) if, in the trainer’s judgment, the quality of the student’s participation in the seminar manifested greater command of the material than indicated by the exam grade.
 Examinations near the borderline between Pass and Fail will be reviewed by Professor Fisher, whose evaluation will be final.